Blog Post - News, Views and Tips

 Interestingly your body’s ability to absorb Calcium is reliant on it also having a sufficient amount of Vitamin D.

-Therefore if you suspect you are lacking vital vitamins and minerals, the best I can suggest is to take a good quality daily multivitamin pill alongside a diet high in fruit, vegetables, nuts, seeds and good quality protein like eggs.
+Therefore if you suspect you are lacking vital vitamins and minerals, the best I can suggest is a diet high in fruit, vegetables, nuts, seeds and good quality protein like eggs.
 It’s also worth having a blood test to find out if you are low in Iron or Vitamin B12.
-Decent Iron levels can be especially hard to maintain if you are a menstrating female, but a good supplement can help here too (see my Vital Iron post) ensuring either it also contains Vitamin C, or is taken with good source of Vitamin C like orange juice.
+Decent Iron levels can be especially hard to maintain if you are a menstrating female, but a good supplement can help here (see my Vital Iron post), ensuring either it also contains Vitamin C, or is taken with good source of Vitamin C like orange juice.
 Vitamin D is best topped up by getting enough sun exposure during longer lighter days as your body produces this itself in reaction to sunlight, but eggs and fish like Salmon are also rich in this essential nutrient (see my Summer, Sun and D post).

 Reassuringly, it is perfectly possible to shed the fat by eating a calorie restricted diet, whilst still making sure that it contains the vital components and nutrients your body needs on a day to day basis.
 Do this and you will find that even when technically eating less, you can still feel fuller and more energised as the weight comes off.